 If you haven’t been to Alexander Valley, I suggest you visit.
 This northern Sonoma region is what most of the area used to be like before those Napa-esque values started spilling over the county lines.
 It’s extremely welcoming, homey and downright fun!

 The Alexander Valley Bar best captures this spirit.
 It’s kinda like Cheers.
 And even if someone there doesn’t know your name, it’s just a matter of time.

-Category: bay area, Bay Area Bites Food + Drink, cocktails and spirits, gardening and urban farming, restaurants, bars, cafes, san francisco, sustainability, travel, tv, film, video, photography, wine
+Category: bay area, Bay Area Bites Food + Drink, cocktails and spirits, gardening and urban farming, restaurants, bars, cafes, san francisco, sustainability, environment, climate change, travel, tv, film, video, photography, wine